jprjr/miniaac/README.md

 A single-file, no allocation AAC decoder, written in c89, also compatible with C++ because I'm a masochist.

+The `src` folder in the repo contains all the separate header and code files, but if you run `make dist` that will produce a `dist` folder with a single-file version.

+I'll also post single-file builds as releases.

 You can build it in a completely standalone manner and not rely on the C library at all!